Joan Ingram (broadcaster): Career

-She began her broadcasting career in 1982 at Radio Tay.
-Within a year, Ingram joined Grampian Television (now STV North) as a reporter & presenter for the nightly news programme North Tonight and various documentaries.
+Ingram began her broadcasting career in 1982 at Radio Tay.
+Within a year, she joined Grampian Television (now STV North) as a reporter and presenter for the BAFTA-winning nightly news programme North Tonight and various documentaries.
 Whilst at Grampian, Ingram also presented political and current affairs programming including Crossfire and Scottish Question Time.
 Ingram left the station in 1996 and continued to freelance as a television broadcaster until 1999, presenting STV's coverage of the new Scottish parliament.

-In 1993, she set up her own Aberdeen-based change management, communications and media company, The Fifth Business.
+In 1993, she co-founded Aberdeen-based change management, communications and media company, The Fifth Business.
 The company expanded its operations to Houston, London and The Hague.
 It was acquired by ERM in 2019.

+Volunteering

-She served on the board of Aberdeen Sports Village for six years from 2009.
-From 2012 to 2018, Ingram served two terms on the independent NHS Pay Review Body, an eight-person committee that advises UK governments on pay-related issues.
+In 2007 Ingram joined NHS Grampian’s Patients’ Forum, eventually becoming its chair.
+She also served on the board of Aberdeen Sports Village for six years from 2009, becoming deputy chair.
+That same year, Ingram joined the NHS Scotland Diabetes Group representing the Juvenile Diabetes Research Foundation (JDRF).

+In 2013 Ingram was invited by JDRF (now known as Breakthrough T1D) to join the 20-strong Type-1 Voices committee, based in New York.
+Breakthrough T1D funds medical research and manages $500m in charitable giving.
+She served in this capacity for three years.

+In 2012 Ingram was appointed by the Secretary of State for Health and Social Care to the independent NHS Pay Review Body.
+The NHSPRB provides an impartial evidence-based process for determining public sector pay.
+She served two three-year terms.